MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ## Ends

 The general goal of humans is to alleviate uneasiness, to apply the solutions to the problems.
+Action is the deployment of scarce means to the attainment of the highest valued end.
 This requires the creative spark to imagining a future where the problem is in fact solved.

 ## Means